RNVizion/rnv-brand/BRAND_TYPE.md

 The register of RNVizion's **type system**.
 Machine source: `engine/brand.py` (`TYPE`) — import from there; never hardcode.
 This doc is the human-readable explanation.

+Last locked: 2026-08-15 (rev 3 — **the raster surfaces are ruled and the tracking system is now two systems, not two values.** The OG generators drew the mark at zero tracking while every web surface tracked it, so the same wordmark had two letterforms depending on where it was seen.
-Last locked: 2026-08-15 (rev 2 — **R1 is closed at the source and this register's mono row was wrong.** `engine/brand.py`'s `TYPE` was reshaped from `role -> family` to `role -> {family, weights}` and gained the `mark` role, so `--rnv-font-mark` is emittable for the first time and the five roles below are five roles at the source. **The reshape was forced by this file:** a map of
+Ruled: **raster is an absolute 1.8px gap; the web keeps its em values unchanged.** The reasoning is below and it is the more useful half — an em value exists so tracking scales with type size, and a raster mark has no type size to scale with.
+A constant absolute gap was considered for the web too and rejected on measurement, not taste. rev 2 — **R1 is closed at the source and this register's mono row was wrong.** `engine/brand.py`'s `TYPE` was reshaped from `role -> family` to `role -> {family, weights}` and gained the `mark` role, so `--rnv-font-mark` is emittable for the first time and the five roles below are five roles at the source. **The reshape was forced by this file:** a map of